HL7NZ/nhi/input/pagecontent/OnboardingAndComplianceTesting.md

 ### Compliance testing
 Provide the following details in a test report and email to [integration@health.govt.nz](mailto:integration@health.govt.nz).

-1. Tester details
+1. Tester details <br />
    a.
-Organisation Name
+Organisation Name <br />
    b.
-Application name and version
+Application name and version <br />
    c.
-NHI IG Version (New Zealand NHI Implementation Guide 0.10.0 - CI Build (https://0-9-snapshot.d39scuhbqd86l9.amplifyapp.com/index.html)
+NHI IG Version (New Zealand NHI Implementation Guide 0.10.0 - CI Build (https://0-9-snapshot.d39scuhbqd86l9.amplifyapp.com/index.html) <br />
    d.
-Test Script version
+Test Script version <br />
    e.
-Testing start date and time and end date and time
+Testing start date and time and end date and time <br />
    f.
-Tester name and contact details
+Tester name and contact details <br />
    g.
 List of interactions included in your integration (eg GET Patient)

-2. For each test supply screen shots of:
+2. For each test supply screen shots of: <br />
-   a. the input data as entered in the integrating system (“the system”)
+   a. the input data as entered in the integrating system (“the system”) <br />
-   b. any warnings or error messages presented by the system
+   b. any warnings or error messages presented by the system <br />
-   c. the confirmation or result of the request presented by the system
+   c. the confirmation or result of the request presented by the system  <br />

 ### Tests